The Missing Cross to Purity

 And now, glory be to the Lord forever,

-thousands of these way-faring men are come to find their way, Christ Jesus,
+thousands of these way-faring men have come to find their way, Christ Jesus,

-and, though fools, yet shall not err therein; that is, they shall not err in their way.
+and, though fools, yet they shall not err in it; that is, they shall not err in their way.

 They shall not err in Christ Jesus,